KhronosGroup/SYCL_Reference/source/iface/device.rst

   bool is_gpu() const;

-Returns true if the device is a GPU, false otherwise.
+Returns True if the device is a GPU, False otherwise.

 is_accelerator
 ==============